In 2016 I was fortunate enough to have the opportunity to share my work through interviews. Iconic images came up in nearly every conversation.

 I saw how his fingernails were holding on to dirt that he played in just a few days prior.
 I saw him writhe in bed, even while sleeping, because the pain was too great.
 I saw a little boy who was confined to a bed and wired for evaluation who ordinarily would be outside running and jumping.

 This is my son.
-This summer he was in the hospital.
+Over the summer he was in the hospital.
 This image breaks me a little each time I see it.

 That is what photography is meant to do.
 This picture I took on my humble iPhone camera tells a story in a way words cannot.
 It connects me with how I felt over those days in July.
 It renews my gratitude for his health.
 It evokes emotions I can hardly describe.